nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### <u>Category 1 - Add contact information</u>

+### Create new contact: `create /name [name] [/optional fields]`

+You can use the create command to create a new contact.
+When creating a contact, you must provide the name field, and it's optional to provide other fields which will be added to the new contact.

+Format: `create /name [name] [/phone /email /link /grad /course /spec /priority /tag]`

+Example usage:
+* `create /name Oreki`
+* `create /name Oreki /phone +12345678 /grad AY2526-S2`

+Parameters:
+* `[name]`  is the name of the contact you wish to add.
+* `[optional fields]` are the non-mandatory fields you can associate with the contact at the point of creation.
+The fields can also be added using the add command.

+When the command succeeds:
+* `create /name Oreki`

+`Noted, I have added contact with the name Oreki at index 1.`

+### Add phone number to contact: `add /phone /index`

+You can add a phone number to an existing contact.
+A new phone number will be added to the contact's list of phone numbers, and no new contact will be created.

+Format: `add /phone [phone] /index [index]`

+Example usage:
+* `add /phone +6591234567 /index 1`
+* `add /phone +11234567890 /index 2`

+Parameters:
+* `[phone]` is a valid phone number (Country code must be included with + (plus sign) present.)
+* `[index]` is the index of the contact in the list.

+When the command succeeds:
+* `add /phone +6591234567 /index 1`

+`Noted, I have added phone number +6591234567 to the contact at index 1 (Oreki).`

+When the command fails:
+* `add /phone +6591234567`

+`Oops, you did not provide the index of the contact to add to.`
+* `add /email 91234567 /index 1`

+`Oops, you did not provide a valid phone number that includes a country code.`

 ### Add email to a contact: `add /email /index`

 You can add an email to an existing contact.